|1. Poles are designed to rapidly extend (and collapse)

 to assist the pole bearer in positioning the top of the pole.

-Use of COUNTERWEIGHT at the pole base is strongly advised for any
+Use of COUNTERWEIGHT at the pole base is REQUIRED for any pole 30-ft

 With the possible exception of Gov. Arnold Schwarzenegger,